SupremeERG/jsReveal/README.md

 ## Features

--   Parse local or remote JavaScript files.
+-   Parses local or remote JavaScript files
--   Accepts a single file, a list of files, or input from stdin.
+-   Accepts a single file, a list of files, or input from stdin
--   Uses predefined regex patterns to find API endpoints and API keys.
+-   Finds hidden API endpoints and API keys
--   Verbose mode for detailed output.
+-   Verbose mode for detailed output
--   Outputs findings in JSON format for easy integration with other tools.
+-   Outputs findings in JSON format for easy integration with other tools (if the -o option is used)
--   Pretty print option for human-readable console output.
+-   Pretty print option for human-readable console output

 ## Documentation